-The Campus Security Office maintains a close and collaborative working relationship with the Honolulu Police Department (HPD) and will occasionally work with other law enforcement agencies including the State of Hawai'i's Department of Public Safety (DPS), the Federal Bureau of Investigation (FBI), and the Department of Homeland Security (DHS), among others.
+The Campus Security Office maintains a close and collaborative working relationship with the Honolulu Police Department (HPD) and will occasionally work with other law enforcement agencies including the State of Hawai'i's Department of Law Enforcement (DLE), the Federal Bureau of Investigation (FBI), and the Department of Homeland Security (DHS), among others.
 Campus Security maintains an open and reciprocal relationship with these agencies utilizing their resources and expertise to gather crime-related information, reports, and statistics.
-Although there is no formal written agreement between Leeward CC and the HPD at this time for the investigation of criminal incidents, the HPD by virtue of their law enforcement authority and jurisdiction is responsible for monitoring and responding to all criminal activity reported to them on either the Pearl City campus or at the Wai'anae Moku center.
+Although there is no formal written agreement between Leeward CC and the HPD at this time for the investigation of criminal incidents, the HPD by virtue of their law enforcement authority and jurisdiction is responsible for monitoring and responding to all criminal activity reported to them on either the Pearl City campus, the Wai'anae Moku center, or the Wahiawā center.